Pavel Tsitsianov: Legacy and reputation

 Tsitsianov's fiery character is mentioned in a laudatory passage in Pushkin's romantic poem The Prisoner of the Caucasus.

 Tsitsianov's achievements and death at Baku secured his place in Russian memory.
 Russian sources universally lauded him, and he was often admired by Europeans as well.
 In the imperial-era Russian Biographical Dictionary, Tsitsianov is credited with bringing stability to Georgia, greatly expanding Russia's borders, and "instill[ing] respect among the Caucasian rulers for Russian arms."
 Authors such as Vasily Potto and N. N. Belyavsky praised his character, resolve, vision and dedication to Russian interests, while John F. Baddeley described him as a brave and energetic leader and noted his "aggressive, over-bearing spirit, that served him admirably in his dealings with the native rulers, Christian as well as Mussulman though probably enough it contributed both to his own tragic fate."
 The Russian poet Alexander Pushkin referred to Tsitsianov in a laudatory passage of his poem The Prisoner of the Caucasus:

+Meanwhile, he was despised and feared by many Caucasian Muslims and Iranians for his brutal actions like the massacre at Ganja and for his scornful attitude.
+Most Iranians referred to him as Ishpokhdor, an Azeri Turkish distortion of his second title "Inspector" which literally translates as "his work is shit / he whose job is shit."
+The Iranian chronicler Reza-Qoli Khan Hedayat dubbed him "the shedder of blood."
+Among the peoples of the Caucasus, he was also known as "the ferocious/fearsome prince."